2-Step Agent: A Framework for the Interaction of a Decision Maker with AI Decision Support: Discussion

-\paragraph{Limitations and Future work} The experiments in this paper explored only part of the potential of the framework.
-The experiments are limited to a use case in which the prediction model is linear and treatment-naive, and the data generating process is simple (e.g., every distribution is normal, there is only one confounder).
-Implementing the use case was not trivial and required pushing a Bayesian update through OLS and a large amount of variables (see Appendix \ref{app:proof}), hence it remains to be seen whether similar results can be obtained when the complexity of the use case increases.
+The experiments in this paper explored only part of the potential of the framework; they are limited to the case in which the ML-DS model is linear and treatment-naive and the data generating process is simple.
+This was mostly due to the scope of Theorem \ref{thm:suff_stats}; further work will investigate whether similar tractability results can be obtained for more complex cases.

-We assume the agent reasons in a Bayesian fashion, which allows for a precise analysis of the agent's uncertainty.
-While this agent may not be realistic with respect to human behavior, it is useful to make this assumption to demonstrate what can go wrong in a best-case scenario, i.e., when the agent is a `perfect' reasoner and the ML model has no flaws.
+We assumed the agent reasons in a Bayesian fashion.
+While this is not realistic with respect to human behavior, it is useful to make this assumption for three reasons.
+First, recent literature calls for formal computational cognitive models of the human decision-maker as a necessary foundation for understanding human-AI complementarity, even when starting from a rational baseline \cite{steyvers2024three}.
+Second, this assumption is a necessary first step to isolate the learning mechanism: if we had harmful outcome caused by an agent with limited rationality, we would not know if it is due to the learning mechanism or just bounded rationality.
 Finally, this assumption is also interesting when considering how an artificial agent might learn from predictions of other ML models.
+From another point of view, the Bayesian assumption and the simplicity of the use case \textit{strengthen} our negative experimental results: harmful interactions with ML-DS due to misaligned priors cannot be fixed by making the agent more rational or streamlining the case.

+Our theory describes what happens after a single interaction of an agent with ML-DS and does not yet cover repeated interactions.
+When running simulations, we reported the harm/benefit of ML-DS when used by multiple copies of the same agent on different observations: for each configuration of prior beliefs, we run the framework for different samples of $X^o$.
+This would be analogous to, given a set of clinicians sharing the same starting beliefs (e.g. from the same department), tracking what happens to the first patients treated by these doctors with/without ML-DS.

-In future work this line of research will be expanded across different dimensions, including i) different types of agents (e.g. agent with incorrect internal model of the world of different kinds of uncertainties) ii) more complex ML models for ML-DS, iii) cases with heterogeneity of treatment effect (i.e. the effect of the action is not the same for all instances), iv) repeated rounds of learning for the same agent and v) using causal models for ML-DS.
+In future work this line of research will be expanded across different dimensions, including i) different types of agents (e.g. agent with incorrect model of the world or different kinds of uncertainties) ii) more complex ML models for ML-DS, iii) cases with heterogeneity of treatment effect (i.e. the effect of the action is not the same for all instances), iv) repeated rounds of learning for the same agent and v) using causal models for ML-DS.